OneideLuizSchneider/OneideLuizSchneider/README.md

 ### Hi 👋

-I'm Oneide Luiz Schneider, I've graduated in 2010 with a Bachelor’s Degree in Information Systems.
+I'm Oneide Luiz Schneider, I graduated in 2010 with a Bachelor’s Degree in Information Systems.
-I've been working as a Software Engineer since 2010 and participated in many projects, from Desktop to Web Applications, APIs, websites, e-commerces, system integrations, and so on.
+I've been working as a Software Engineer since 2010 and participated in many projects, from Desktop to Web Applications.
 \
 Currently, SRE / DevOps and solve problems using Linux, containers, and cloud.